 Sorite

-1. Sorite paradox
+1. The Sorite Paradox

-Similarly, and if you take a grain out of a heap of wheat, you still have a heap of wheat, and so on, down to the last grain.
+Similarly, and if you take one grain out of a heap of wheat, you still have a heap of wheat, and so on, down to the last grain.
 So, a grain of wheat is itself a heap of wheat.
 [1]

 This paradox can be illustrated by any collective name: cluster, crowd, flock, army, collection, bouquet, collective

-2. Rhetorical sorite
+2. Rhetorical Sorite

 Cursed be

-The father of the wife
+The father of the woman

 With which the woodcutter fell the oak